apache/nuttx-apps/interpreters/README.txt

      discussions in the NuttX Yahoo! forum; people have found many creative way to link with the newlib math library, for example.

+  5. See errors like this?

+       error: unknown type name 'wint_t'

+     You can't include the NuttX wchar.h header file where this is defined, but you can add this to the mpconfigport.h header file:

+       typedef int wint_t;

-  5. Micro Python is released under the MIT license which is license-compatible with the NuttX 3-clause BSD license.
+  6. Micro Python is released under the MIT license which is license-compatible with the NuttX 3-clause BSD license.
 Here is the full text of the Micro Python LICENSE file as of 2015-01-14: